NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

     * Check `ClusterInfo.getQueueName` is empty.

-    * Then set it to the partition you wish MDCS to launch jobs
+    * Then set it to the partition you wish Matlab to launch jobs on.

         ```matlab
         > ClusterInfo.setQueueName(‘[NAME OF SLURM PARTITION]’)